-- Ask the prison authorities to notify the U.S. Embassy in Algiers
+- Ask the prison authorities to notify the U.S. Embassy in Algiers.

-When a U.S. citizen is arrested overseas, he or she may be initially confused and disoriented.
-It can be more difficult because the prisoner is in unfamiliar surroundings, and may not know the local language, customs, or legal system.
+When a U.S. citizen is arrested overseas, he or she may be initially confused and disoriented, which can be compounded if the U.S. citizen is in unfamiliar surroundings, does not speak the local language, or is not familiar with local customs or the local legal system.

 We can help:

-- Provide alist of attorneys practicing in Algeria
+- Provide alist of attorneys practicing in Algeria.

-- Contact family, friends, or employers of the detained U.S. citizen with his/her written permission
+- Contact family, friends, or employers of the detained U.S. citizen with his/her written permission.

-- Visit the detained U.S. citizen regularly and provide reading materials and vitamin supplements, where appropriate
+- Visit the detained U.S. citizen regularly.

-- Help ensure that prison officials are providing appropriate medical care
+- Help ensure that prison officials are providing appropriate medical care.

-- Provide a general overview of the local criminal justice process
+- Provide a general overview of the local criminal justice process.

-- Provide information on local and U.S.-based resources to assist victims of crime that may be available
+- Provide information on local and U.S.-based resources to assist victims of crime that may be available.

-- Establish anOverseas Citizens Services (OCS) Trust so friends and family can transfer funds to imprisoned U.S. citizens, when permissible under prison regulations
+- Establish anOverseas Citizens Services (OCS) Trust so friends and family can transfer funds to imprisoned U.S. citizens, when permissible under prison regulations.

-- Get U.S. citizens out of jail overseas
+- Get U.S. citizens out of jail overseas.

-- State to a court that anyone is guilty or innocent
+- State to a court that anyone is guilty or innocent.

-- Provide legal advice or represent U.S. citizens in court overseas
+- Provide legal advice or represent U.S. citizens in court overseas.

-- Serve as official interpreters or translators
+- Serve as official interpreters or translators.

 - Pay legal, medical, or other fees for U.S. citizens overseas